vbernard16/Slot-Machine-/README.md

             `const betDiv = document.createElement('div')`
             `betDiv.innerHTML = userBet`

-3. Start game after bet is placed
+3. Start game after bet is placed <br>
-       - game mechanic: <br>
+       - **Game mechanic:** <br>
           Create one array and randomly choose from the list and push the item chosen into three empty arrays each representing a column on the slot machine.
 Every symbol that wasn't chosen will somehow have to be rendered in a specific order in relation to the chosen symbol so that every column will appear to be identical
                 Have a constant that equals the number of columns that the user can choose from.
-Range of columns is from 3 - 10
+Range of columns is from 3 - 10 <br>
                 `const slotResult = [array of symbols]`
-                Create a function to generate a random symbol for the number of columns (if there are 3 columns, then run getRandomSymbol 3x)
+                Create a function to generate a random symbol for the number of columns (if there are 3 columns, then run getRandomSymbol 3x) <br>
                     `const randomSymbol = Math.floor(Math.random() * randomSymbol.length + 1)`
-                    `const column1, column2, column3, etc. = []`
+                    `const column1, column2, column3, etc. = []` <br>
                 - Run getRandomSymbol by the number of columns the user chose previously
                 - Create a function (or simply an array with the winning combinations) that checks to see the order of the slotResults.
 If the slotResult is equal to AT LEAST 3 of any symbol then it is a winning list.
 The function MUST somehow check through ANY consecutive trio throughout the columns.
 For example:
                     - If 10 columns, a trio is a win, but every 4th, 5th, 6th, etc. pairing is an additional multiplier